Agreement In Principle (AIP)

 Tenancy Deposit Scheme (TDS)

-An independent dispute-resolution service which is available to participating landlords, their agents, and tenants who are unable to resolve a dispute relating to the tenancy deposit at the end of the tenancy.
+An independent dispute-resolution service which is available to participate, landlords, their agents, and tenants who are unable to resolve a dispute relating to the tenancy deposit at the end of the tenancy.
 From April 2007 all agents have had to join and all tenancy agreements from that date must be subject to it.

 A person who has temporary possession of a property by agreement and pays rent or consideration.